FedST: Secure Federated Shapelet Transformation for Time Series Classification: Experiments

-Figure~\ref{subfig:vs local} shows that \texttt{FedST} is more accurate than the \texttt{LocalST} on most of the datasets.
+Fig.~\ref{subfig:vs local} shows that \texttt{FedST} is more accurate than the \texttt{LocalST} on most of the datasets.
 It indicates the effectiveness of our basic idea of enabling FL to improve the TSC accuracy.
-Figure~\ref{subfig:vs global} shows that \texttt{FedST} achieves accuracy close to the non-private \texttt{GlobalST}, which coincides with our analysis in Section~\ref{protocol_discussion}.
+Fig.~\ref{subfig:vs global} shows that \texttt{FedST} achieves accuracy close to the non-private \texttt{GlobalST}, which coincides with our analysis in Sec.~\ref{protocol_discussion}.
 The slight difference can be caused by two reasons.
-First, the global method samples the shapelets from all data, while in \texttt{FedST} the candidates are only generated by $P_0$ for the interpretability constraints.
+First, the global method samples the shapelets from all data, while in \texttt{FedST} the candidates are \zyw{generated only} by $P_0$ for the interpretability constraints.
 Second, in secret sharing, the float values are encoded in fixed-point representation for efficiency, which results in the truncation.
-Fortunately, we show later in Figure~\ref{fig:cd_ablation} that there is \textit{no statistically significant difference} in accuracy between \texttt{FedST} and \texttt{GlobalST}.
-From Figure~\ref{subfig:vs locals} and Figure~\ref{subfig:vs localt}, we can see that both the variants are much worse than \texttt{FedST}.
-It means that both the stages of \texttt{FedST} are indispensable.
+Fortunately, we show later in Fig.~\ref{fig:cd_ablation} that there is \textit{no statistically significant difference} in accuracy between \texttt{FedST} and \texttt{GlobalST}.
+From Fig.~\ref{subfig:vs locals} and Fig.~\ref{subfig:vs localt}, we can see that the two variants are much worse than \texttt{FedST}.
+It means that both stages of \texttt{FedST} are indispensable.